Projects-by-Harsh-and-Sid/Neuralabs_Aptos/backend/Doc/structure.md

             example: {....}
 ```

+The user will be able to set
+- name
+- description
+- data type
+- data
+- outputschema[data][type]

 ## SQL Database block

-.... to be implemented later
+.... to be implemented later, Not required for now